Radio Advertising Costs: A Simple Guide to Ad Spend

 Some radio stations offer pricing per spot, which allows you to purchase specific spots (or times) at a generally attractive price point.
 However, pricing per spot is generally used to secure ad placements during the times of the day (or night) when there are fewer listeners.
 Ads seem cheap, but only because you are reaching a fraction of the listener base of a prime-time audience.

 For example, a spot that airs at 1 a.m. may have fewer than one-tenth of the listeners of a spot that airs at 1 p.m.
 With pricing per spot, a radio station can make the cost per spot sound very cheap, while you may be paying more per listener than if you paid to advertise during times with higher listenership.
-To ensure you’re getting full reach and the best bang for your ad budget, ask for the cost per thousand listeners, or CPM, of these spots as well.
+To ensure you’re getting full reach and the best bang for your ad budget, ask for the cost per thousand listeners (CPM) of these spots as well.

-Factors That Affect Radio Ad Spot Costs
+Factors Affecting Radio Ad Spot Costs

 Here are the significant factors that impact radio advertising costs: